Rata Blanca: Changes in lineup and reunion

-Barilari did not like the new style found in "El Libro Oculto" and left the band after a concert in Obras.
+Barilari did not like the new style found on El Libro Oculto and left the band after a concert in Obras.
 Bistolfi followed him, and both of them created the band Alianza.

 Barilari and Bistolfi were replaced by Mario Ian on vocals and Javier Retamozo on keyboards.
 With this line-up they released Entre el Cielo y el Infierno ("Between Heaven and Hell").
-Later that year, they were invited to play in the "Festival Monsters of Rock" in São Paulo, Brazil, along with Ozzy Osbourne, Therapy?, and Alice Cooper.
-They released another album with new singer Gabriel Marian called "Rata Blanca VII".
-The group disbanded in late 1997.
+Later that year, they were invited to play in the Festival Monsters of Rock in São Paulo, Brazil, along with Ozzy Osbourne, Therapy?, and Alice Cooper.
+They released another album with new singer Gabriel Marian called Rata Blanca VII.
+The group disbanded in 1998.
 Gustavo Rowek and Sergio Berdichevsky created the band Nativo, and Giardino continued with Walter Giardino Temple.

 Barilari and Bistolfi were invited to a concert of Walter Giardino Temple in 2000, which led to a reunion of the band.
 Rowek and Berdichevsky refused to be part of the reunion.
 The radio station La Mega aired frequently the old "Mujer amante" song, generating a renewed interest in the band.
 The new album, El camino del fuego, released in 2002, was a huge success.
-Its follow-up, the 2005 album La Llave de la Puerta Secreta had great sales and went into Gold even before being officially released.
+Its follow-up, the 2005 album La Llave de la Puerta Secreta, had great sales and went Gold even before being officially released.

 Rata Blanca played with famous member of Deep Purple Glenn Hughes as a guest at the Gran Rex Theater, in 2003.
 They played the band's hits as well as Deep Purple's classic songs.
 In order to gain a more international profile, Giardino approached former Rainbow singer Doogie White to record an English version of the Forgotten Kingdom album in 2009.

 2010–present

-Early in 2010, Rata Blanca historical keyboardist Hugo Bistolfi left the band and was replaced by Danilo Moschen, a former member of Barilari's soloist band.
+Early in 2010, longtime Rata Blanca keyboardist Hugo Bistolfi left the band and was replaced by Danilo Moschen, a former member of Barilari's soloist band.

-In 2013, original members Gustavo Rowek, Sergio Berdichevsky and Saul Blanch reunited with Rata Blanca for some presentations.
+In 2013, original members Gustavo Rowek, Sergio Berdichevsky and Saul Blanch reunited with Rata Blanca for some shows.
 In 2015 Rata Blanca released their tenth studio album, Tormenta Eléctrica.

-In May 2017, bassplayer Guillermo Sánchez died due to sepsis.
-A few days before, singer Adrián Barilari announced that Guillermo was in poor health condition.
+In May 2017, bass player Guillermo Sánchez died due to sepsis.
+A few days before, singer Adrián Barilari announced that Guillermo was in poor health.